SuleimanFarah/sunpy/GSoC-2013-Ideas.md

 * Requirements: Some knowledge of or willingness to learn basic IDL maybe useful.

-* Mentor: Stuart Mumford / ??
+* Mentor: Stuart Mumford and Russell Hewett

 ## Improvements to Mapcube and Image Registration.